mavryk-network/mavryk-protocol/docs/paris/tickets.rst

 - *Implicit account to smart contract*: Using the same ``Transfer_ticket`` operation, implicit accounts can also send their tickets to smart contracts.
   In this case, the entrypoint, as defined by the specification of the target contract, must accept this kind of tickets.
-  Here is an example using ``octez-client`` to transfer a ticket of amount ``10``, type ``string``, content ``"some ticket"`` and ticketer ``ticketer`` owned by ``alice`` to a contract ``receiver`` accepting tickets at the entrypoint ``save``.
+  Here is an example using ``mavkit-client`` to transfer a ticket of amount ``10``, type ``string``, content ``"some ticket"`` and ticketer ``ticketer`` owned by ``alice`` to a contract ``receiver`` accepting tickets at the entrypoint ``save``.

 ::

-    octez-client transfer 10 tickets from alice to receiver with entrypoint save and type string and content '"some ticket"' and ticketer 'ticketer'
+    mavkit-client transfer 10 tickets from alice to receiver with entrypoint save and type string and content '"some ticket"' and ticketer 'ticketer'

 In this case, too, automatic ticket splitting may happen, under the same circumstances.